fsotoc/grtools/README.md

 ?grtools
 ```

-This will show you links to help files (with examples) for each of the main analyses included in **grtools**.
+This will open a document that includes links to help documentation for each of the main analyses included in **grtools** (including examples).

 **Note that this package is still under development.
 This is a pre-release version that has not been extensively tested.
 Also, documentation for many of the functions is missing/incomplete.**